 Mohan is a learned man.
 He knows that it is not possible to look at the sky and know what time of the day it is.
 It, simply, is a bad idea to have.
-He believes in science, to an extent that he fails to understand why science is a failure if it is not sync with the society.
+He believes in science, to an extent that he fails to understand why science is a failure if it is not in sync with the society.
 Isn’t this the biggest problem today?
 That what we are doing has no connect to our roots?

 Kaveri Amma understands Mohan in and out.
 She knows what he was and what he has become.
 He is a genius in his field but he is serving a society where there are hundreds working already.
 Every time she is asked by Mohan to come with him to America, she gives an excuse.
-Sometimes she wants time to consider it.
-Making Mohan stay in the village for a longer time.
+At other times, she wants time to consider it.
+Making Mohan stay in the village for a longer period.
 It is her conscious effort to make Mohan understand the country, totally.

 I remember going back to my village every year during summer break.
 We would go with the idea of living in the dark.
-I loved when there was no power in the village.
-We, who lived in the city and consumed power in excess, loved when it was dark for real at nights in our village.
+I loved when there was no power in village.
+We, who lived in city and consumed power in excess, loved when it was dark for real at nights in our village.
 My brothers in the village, however, did not love it.
 They had made a pact with it.
 There was no other alternative.
-My brothers and I would go the village pond and take bath.
+My brothers and I would go to the village pond and take bath.
 What a serene feeling it used to be.
 But after a few days, I would start cribbing about the mosquitoes, darkness, power cuts, constant power cuts and more power cuts..

-I, sometime, wondered why my father took us to our village in the summer break and why he kept us there for one whole month.
+I, at times, wondered why my father took us to our village in the summer break and why he kept us there for one whole month?

 Mohan also hated the fact that the whole village lived in dark.
 What’s worse was that they had made a pact with the situation.
 He had a caravan where he could sleep but one night stay at a deprived farmer’s house makes him realize what it feels to be sleeping below the skies but not having the dare to look at them.
 How it feels to be lying on the earth but not taking guts to call them your own.